GothicMultiplayer/gmp-launcher/README.md

 npm version patch
 git push --follow-tags
 ```
-After a new tag has been pushed, a build is automatically created and published as a draft.
-After the draft is published manually, the release is rolled out to all users.
+After a new tag has been pushed, a release is automatically created and published to GitHub as a draft.
+The draft must be released manually, which will distribute the release to all users.